zhixiaozhang/python-dignostics/README.md

+# Python-AFWA Diagnostic Package

-# Python-AFWA diagnostic package for caculating enviromental conditions offline using history output from Weather Research and Forecasting (WRF) model
+Calculate enviromental conditions offline using history output from Weather Research and Forecasting (WRF) model

 Example1: recalc_wrfout.py Perform calculation and write them into a seperate files